xiuquan0418/ResearchGroupWeb/_pages/GithubTutorials.md

 ## topic Two: Collaborating on GitHub ##

-#### QUESTIONS TO ASK PARTICIPANTS TO GAUGE KNOWLEDGE LEVEL
-1. How familiar are you with the unix command line?
-How often do you work with it?
-2. On a scale of 1-5 (1=novice/beginner, 5=expert) what kind of git user are you?  (how often do you use git in your work? once a week, once a day, once a month)
-3. Have you used GitHub before?
-4. Have you collaborated on a project on GitHub before?

 ### Git vs GitHub
 #### Git
 - Git is the command line version control system (VCS) software which works on your local computer.
-- Git was created by Linus Torvalds in 2005 for development of the Linux kernel, with other kernel developers contributing to its initial development.
 - You need Git to use GitHub.
 You can use Git locally without GitHub.

 #### GitHub
 - GitHub is an internet hosting service for git repositories.
-Public repos are free; private repos are paid.
+Public repos are free; private repos are also free but come with certain limitations.
+For access to additional features, a monthly subscription fee is required..
 - As a shared space for repos, it allows you to do collaborative work.

-### Two Common Collaborative Work Flows
+### Common Collaborative Work Flows
-#### Shared Repository Model
-- For small projects where you are basically in the same physical space (e.g. lab with offices near each other).
-- Be careful!
-You are cloning the main repository.
-- Everyone has push and pull access to the central repo, so be careful and:
-  - Never commit to the master directly.
-  - Always do your work on a different branch from master.

 #### Basic Shared Repository Workflow
 - update your local repo with `git pull origin master`,